logstash-plugins/logstash-filter-csv/README.md

 ## Developing

-### 1. Plugin Developement and Testing
+### 1. Plugin Development and Testing

 #### Code
 - To get started, you'll need JRuby with the Bundler gem installed.

-- Create a new plugin or clone and existing from the GitHub [logstash-plugins](https://github.com/logstash-plugins) organization.
+- Create a new plugin or clone an existing one from the GitHub [logstash-plugins](https://github.com/logstash-plugins) organization.
 We also provide [example plugins](https://github.com/logstash-plugins?query=example).

 - Install dependencies
 ```sh